CHS 798: Field Studies in Public Health

 - Try the Office of Service Learning and Civic Engagement to get some ideas.

-- Site Approval - You don't want to line-up an internship and find out later that the site is not an approved UNR internship site.
+- Site approval.
+You don't want to line-up an internship and find out later that the site is not an approved University of Nevada, Reno internship site.
 Get ahead of the game and find out if the sites you have chosen are approved sites.

 - Note: If you can see the site in Sonia, the site is approved.
 If you don't you will have to submit the Site through Sonia for approval.
 See Step 4 of your Sonia Student User Guide.
 Also, contact your instructor immediately to let them know your site potentially needs to be vetted for approval so they can move this process along as quickly as possible.